-How to fund care
+How to plan self funding care in Dorset

 The average weekly cost of a care home in Dorset is currently £799 per week or £967 per week for a nursing home (source: www.trustedcare.com September 2016) .
 Maintaining sufficient funds to continue to pay fees for an indefinite period does require careful planning.
 As a self-funder your parents or relatives could potentially use a range of sources to cover care fees including savings and investments; they could also take out an Immediate Care Plan (Immediate Needs Annuity) or borrow through schemes such as Equity Release and Lifetime mortgages* (although this option is only usually available for care in your own home).